alanfoleynibrt/SingleCellmtDNA/README.txt

 ## Description
 Adapted from Colin Clarke's code by Alan Foley Jan 2022.
 Changes must be made to code and scripts to suit data.
 Reference genome and sample_info.txt may need adaptation.
 Shifted and unshifted reference sequences are used to cater for the circularity of mtDNA.
-Last line of sample_infor.txt does not run, so its useful to put "TEST" as the final line.
+Last line of sample_info.txt does not run, so its useful to put "TEST" as the final line.

 ## Dependencies